DanielBubalo/nba-clutch-reputation-data-eng/README.md

 > Note: the Airflow environment installs project dependencies (`nba_api`, `pandas`, `duckdb`, `dbt-core`, `dbt-duckdb`) at container startup via `_PIP_ADDITIONAL_REQUIREMENTS`.
 This is a quick/dev-only approach — it re-installs on every container restart, which is fine for local development but not intended for production use.

 ## dbt Models

+A staging layer (10 models, one per raw table) handles all column renaming; the 7 models below build on top of it via `ref()` rather than querying raw sources directly.

 | Model | What it answers |
 |---|---|